PURU-THAKUR/CapitalOneLaunchpad/README.md

 Download the file and extract it on your computer.

 Open the project in your preferred IDE (e.g., VS Code, Android Studio).
+Note:- “This MVP prototype was developed using my own design and functional specifications, implemented with the assistance of Chef AI for code generation and UI wireframing.”
 ## Features

 ### 1. Multimodal Agricultural Analysis